KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Recommendation: Found `XMLHttpRequest` in file `MMM-OpenmapWeather.js`: Replace it with built-in fetch.
 4. Recommendation: Found `new Date()` in file `MMM-OpenmapWeather.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 5. Outdated: Found `MichMich/MagicMirror` in file `MMM-OpenmapWeather.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-7. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-8. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-OpenSprinkler by johnny-co](https://github.com/johnny-co/MMM-OpenSprinkler)